Panel Cookies

 For most pool operators, chlorine is the disinfectant of choice, although there is increasing awareness of the negative effects of chlorine and its byproducts on health.
 On the other hand, unlike bacterial pathogens, Cryptosporidium oocytes are resistant to disinfection with chlorine and can survive for days in treated recreational water locations.
 The popularity of recreational water centers, the number and the geographical distribution of recent cryptosporidiosis outbreaks and the resistance of Cryptosporidium to chlorination suggest that it is necessary improve treatment strategies for recreational water facilities.

 UV light represents a powerful technology that has been successfully deployed in swimming pools for several years.
-UV disinfection in swimming pools and water parks is a complementary method effective in inactivating a wide range of waterborne pathogens, including Cryptosporidium.
-UV simultaneously disinfects and destroys chloramines and chloroorganisms instantly when The water passes through the irradiation chamber.
-The use of UV disinfection for swimming pools is particularly suitable for bathers sensitive to disinfectants habitual of swimming pools or allergic to chlorine.
+UV disinfection in swimming pools and water parks is an effective complementary method of inactivating a wide range of waterborne pathogens, including Cryptosporidium.
+UV simultaneously disinfects and destroys chloramines and chloroorganisms instantly as water passes through the irradiation chamber.
+The use of UV disinfection for swimming pools is particularly suitable for bathers who are sensitive to common pool disinfectants or allergic to chlorine.

-UV is not designed to completely replace chlorine, but by eliminating the need for periodic "shock" treatments, Well-maintained pools can see significant reductions in chlorine use.
+UV is not designed to completely replace chlorine, but through the elimination of the need for periodic "shock" treatments, well-maintained pools can see significant reductions in chlorine use.

 [learn +]